Duro Ikhazuagbe in Russia

 With his appointment, Pinnick replaced Ghanaâ€™s Kwesi Nyantakyi who stepped down from the position following an undercover investigation that indicted him for dropping the name of the Ghanaian President in shady deals.

 Pinnick was on Monday directed by the Federal Government to comply with the judgment of the Supreme Court of April 27, 2018, which restored the orders of the Federal High Court, that set aside the September 30, 2014, election into the Executive Committee of the football federation.

-A statement issued by the Minister’s Aide, Nneka Ikem Anibeze, said the directive followed a written notification signed for the Attorney-General of the Federation and Minister of Justice, Abubakar Malami, (SAN) requesting the Sports Ministry to ensure compliance.
+Minister of Youth and Sports, Solomon Dalung, had in a statement said the directive followed a written notification signed by the Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami (SAN), requesting the sports ministry to ensure compliance.

-The Supreme Court Order as interpreted by Malami, ordered Dalung to reinstate Chris Giwa, who purportedly won the parallel election held on August 26, 2014 in Abuja.
+The Supreme Court order as interpreted by Malami, ordered Dalung to reinstate Ambassador Chris Giwa, who purportedly won the parallel election held on August 26, 2014.

 Pinnick has approached a Jos Federal High Court for relief following the Supreme Court judgement and the court has fixed July 10 to hear his motion.